-The boards’ role is to govern Carrington Health so that our organisation works towards achieving its strategic goals in a robust and sustainable means whilst having the greatest impact possible in understanding and responding to community needs.
+The boards’ role is to govern the organisation towards achieving its strategic goals through robust and sustainable means whilst having the greatest impact possible in understanding and responding to community needs.

 For more information about governance, click on this link Quality of Care report.

 John has extensive experience in health services, including over 30 years in senior management positions with executive roles at Eastern Health, General Practice Victoria and Networking Health Victoria.

 John holds a Bachelor of Arts (Clinical Psychology) and a Master of Health Planning; is a member of the Australian Institute of Company Directors and a Fellow of the Australasian College of Health Services Management, Australian Institute of Management and Australian Human Resources Institute.

 John has an extensive skill base in leadership, strategic planning and corporate governance to lead the organisation.

 B.App.Sc.
 (Sp Path), MPhil (Linguistics), MPH (Health Svcs Mgt), GAICD, AFCHSM

 Michelle Kotis has lived in the eastern metropolitan region since returning from Dublin in 1996.
 Michelle worked as a speech pathology clinician and manager in Dublin and Melbourne for 15 years, before stepping into a range of senior leadership roles in private and public health care organisations.
 Michelle has been on the board at Carrington Health since June 2013, is chair of the board Quality and Safety Committee, and was elected as the Carrington Health board vice chair in August 2015.